sofia5/starwars-codetest/README.md

 level will be determined according to their _Body Mass Index_, or bmi for short.
 We believe in you!
 May the force ever be with you!

+The SWAPI should have the info you need. [swapi.dev](https://swapi.dev/)

 # Body Mass Index

 The formular for BMI goes as follows: